|

 Disclaimer

 First and foremost, I’d like to point out that I’m not a doctor.
 I’m simply a tea enthusiast interested in learning about the different types of tea and the affects it can have on our bodies.
-So, if you’re unsure about anything, please contact your doctor first.
+If you’re unsure about anything, please contact your doctor first.

 Remember, when making turmeric tea, you never actually ingest the turmeric because you’re steeping it.
 This can make a huge difference from the results seen in the studies.